Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types: Logical Relations

 \subsubsection{Environment and Expression Interpretations.}

-With value interpretations defined, we interpret the syntactic typing environment $\Gamma$ as a semantic environment consisting of a value environment $H$ and value type environment $\rho$.
-For a term variable binding $x : T \in \Gamma$, the bound term is reduced to a value recorded in $H$, and the recorded value must inhabit the interpretation of its declared type $T$.
-For a type variable binding $X <: U$, we require the existence of a value interpretation $V$ that is semantically bounded by $\valtype[]{U}{\slroot}$, and that also satisfies the well-formed functionality property.
-Although both term variables and type variables are stored in the syntactic environment $\Gamma$, their semantic interpretations are separated into $H$ and $\rho$ respectively.
+A syntactic environment $\Gamma$ interprets to a pair of a value environment $H$ and a value type environment $\rho$.
+A term binding $x : T$ requires the value recorded in $H$ to inhabit the interpretation of $T$.
+A type binding $X <: U$ requires $\rho$ to record a value interpretation $V$ that is semantically bounded by $\valtype[]{U}{\slroot}$ and satisfies well-formed functionality.